tux2603/tux2603/README.md

 # tux2603

-Undergraduate Computer Engineering student and System Administrator at Wright State University.

-My primary interests are in low-level programming, high performance computing, and artificial intelligence.
+PhD student and graduate research assistant at Tennessee Technological University.
+My current interests are HPC and low level hardware design and optimization, which I'm combining for my research.
+We are currently researching options to greatly increase the power efficiency of large scale data processing in embedded systems, with the end goal of delivering HPC-level performance in a mobile power budget.

 ## Languages and Technologies